telerik/maui-docs/controls/collectionview/layouts/grid-layout.md

 # .NET MAUI CollectionView Grid Layout

-The CollectionView control supports grid layout through its `ItemsLayout` property.
-The `ItemsLayout` accepts values of type `CollectionViewLayoutBase` which is a base class.
+The CollectionView control provides a grid-like layout that you can specify by using the `ItemsLayout` property.
+The `ItemsLayout` property accepts values of type `CollectionViewLayoutBase`, which is a base class.

-The grid layout allows distributing cells in a fixed number of columns/rows.
-The grid layout can be set by creating an instance of the `CollectionViewGridLayout` class and assigning it to the `RadCollectionView.ItemsLayout` property.
+The grid layout allows distributing cells in a fixed number of columns and rows.
+To set the grid layout, create an instance of the `CollectionViewGridLayout` class and assign it to the `RadCollectionView.ItemsLayout` property.

-Sample `RadCollectionView` definition with `CollectionViewGridLayout`:
+The following code snippet represents a sample `RadCollectionView` definition with `CollectionViewGridLayout`:

 ```XAML
 <telerik:RadCollectionView>